Absinthe: Canada

 In 2007, Canada's first genuine absinthe (Taboo Absinthe) was created by Okanagan Spirits Craft Distillery in British Columbia.

 European Union

 The European Union permits a maximum thujone level of 35 mg/kg in alcoholic beverages where Artemisia species is a listed ingredient, and 10 mg/kg in other alcoholic beverages.
 Member countries regulate absinthe production within this framework.
 The sale of absinthe is permitted in all EU countries unless they further regulate it.

 Finland

-The sale and production of absinthe was prohibited in Finland from 1919 to 1932; no current prohibitions exist.
+The sale and production of alcohol was prohibited in Finland from 1919 to 1932; no current prohibition of absinthe exists.
 The government-owned chain of liquor stores (Alko) is the only outlet that may sell alcoholic beverages containing over 8% ABV, although national law bans the sale of alcoholic beverages containing over 80% ABV.